 The Function Trace window is available from the C-SPY driver menu during a debug session.

 This window displays a subset of the trace data displayed in the Trace window.
-Instead of displaying all rows, the Function Trace window only shows trace data corresponding to calls to and returns from functions.
+Instead of displaying all rows, the Function Trace window shows: